mirror/dd-wrt/src/router/python/Doc/library/test.rst

    or passed to an external program (i.e. the ``-accept`` argument to openssl's s_server mode).
 Always prefer :func:`bind_port` over :func:`find_unused_port` where possible.
-Using a hard coded port is discouraged since it can makes multiple instances of the test impossible to run simultaneously, which is a problem for buildbots.
+Using a hard coded port is discouraged since it can make multiple instances of the test impossible to run simultaneously, which is a problem for buildbots.